Text and Discourse Analysis

 speaking.
 We put participants in small groups from different universities in the

-conversations are recorded so that students studying Discourse Analysis can
+conversations were recorded so that students studying Discourse Analysis can

 use them afterwards as research material.